 The short course is designed for people looking to applying design thinking and creative leadership to generate novel Circular Innovation business models.
 A large component of this short course is devoted to showing creative thinkers/leaders how to problem solve in a systematic way.Read more Read less

 According to the 2017 HM Government green paper on ‘Building our Industrial Strategy’, the UK’s creative industries are one the fastest growing sectors, contributing around £90 billion to the UK economy.
 It is therefore not a surprise that many UK based industries are reaching out to innovation thought leaders to provide ‘design thinking’ leadership and direction to translate novel design ideas into tangible breakthrough circular innovations to maintain competitive advantage.

-Innovation is everyone's business and no matter what job or role you play in your organization, you are always expected to do better with less.
+Innovation is everyone's business and no matter what job or role you play in your organisation, you are always expected to do better with less.

-Dr Williams has demonstrated through his industry collaborations a growing demand and appetite for industry and government to leverage ‘design thinking’ techniques as a means to unlock and translate ideas into commercial viable business ventures.
+Dr Williams has demonstrated through his industry collaborations a growing demand and appetite for industry and government to leverage ‘design thinking’ techniques as a means to unlock and translate ideas into commercially viable business ventures.
 This short course has been carefully crafted to inspire innovators, entrepreneurs and business leaders of the future.
-Learners will be introduced to novel circular innovation tool, techniques, and models.
+You will be introduced to novel circular innovation tools, techniques, and models.

 At a glance

 - DurationThree days

 Course structureThis is a three-day short course, hosted within the Centre for Design – C4D's strength and uniqueness is in its ability to deliver "informed creativity".
 By combining creative design practices with systematic applied research to create circular innovation business models.
 As well as hearing from experts who have implemented circular thinking, participants will have the opportunity to network with a cohort from a variety of backgrounds and industrial sectors about their own challenges of implementation.